2025 Czech government Bitcoin scandal: Reaction of the Czech public

-The Bitcoin scandal did not affect the electoral preferences of the SPOLU coalition.
-According to the director of the STEM agency, Jaromír Mazák, this happened because people need more time to form their own opinions on more complex cases, or because the voters of SPOLU see Blažek's resignation as a sufficient response to the case.
+The bitcoin scandal did not affect the electoral preferences of the SPOLU coalition.
+According to the director of the STEM agency, Jaromír Mazák, this happened because people need more time to form their own opinions on more complex cases, or because the voters of SPOLU view Blažek's resignation as a sufficient response to the case.
 According to another survey of voter preferences, the electoral core and potential remained stable after the outbreak of the case.
-Analysts compiling the IPSOS election survey until 1 June 2025 stated that the predicted election result of the SPOLU coalition was within statistical margin of error.
-Data scientists from Median found that for almost 30% of the original voters of the SPOLU coalition, the scandal is the reason for the fall of the government of Petr Fiala.
+Analysts compiling the IPSOS election survey up to 1 June 2025 stated that the predicted election result of the SPOLU coalition was within the statistical margin of error.
+Data scientists from Median found that for almost 30% of the original voters of the SPOLU coalition, the scandal has been the primary reason for the fall of the government of Petr Fiala.

 Representatives of the Czech non-profit organization Milion chvilek pro demokracii said in their statement on the Bitcoin case that they appreciated the efforts of the new Minister Decroix to conduct a transparent investigation into the case.
 They criticized the lack of concrete steps in dealing with the case.
-Earlier, the "momentarians" pointed out that the case is an opportunity to test the personal credibility of Fiala and called for "political accountability" for Finance Minister Stanjura.
+Earlier, the "Momentarians" pointed out that the case is an opportunity to test the personal credibility of Fiala and called for "political accountability" for Finance Minister Stanjura.

 According to a survey by the STEM agency, two-thirds of Czechs considered the case to be serious in the second half of June 2025.
-In response to the case, the SPOLU coalition began to lose electoral preferences.
-According to STEM analysts, the more serious cases can be expected to have a more gradual effect on preferences over time.
+In response to the case, the SPOLU coalition began to lose electoral support.
+According to STEM analysts, the more serious cases can be expected to have a more gradual effect over time.

 Journalists from the Seznam Zprávy newsroom accessed an internal poll of electoral preferences commissioned by the SPOLU coalition.
 The poll shows that the coalition has lost the support of its disappointed supporters from the last election because of the case.
 Sociologist Jan Herzmann commented on the poll: "The case has definitely given SPOLU a leg up in its quest for electoral victory."
-A third of the coalition's original voters agreed on the need for other ministers to resign.
-One in five of the coalition's original voters wanted the entirety of Fiala's cabinet to fall.
+A third of the coalition's original voters agreed on the need for other ministers to resign and approximately one in four of the coalition's original voters wanted Fiala's cabinet to fall.
+David Brudňák, professionally known as Roman Týc, stated that Jiřikovský sought state certification to validate the legitimacy of the bitcoins; however, he now purportedly fears for his life after allegedly defrauding individuals linked to the criminal underworld.
+Brudňák also highlighted that the Czech public predominantly relies on Czech Wikipedia as their primary source of information regarding the case.